-Jodie Cook, a consultant from JC Social Media Marketing agrees with this and tells me that thanks to social media and all the different Whatssapp groups you’re almost certainly participating in, it’s just not possible to keep up with every single person you’re connected to.
-"Some friendships fizzle out, while some stay strong, which is completely natural”, she says.
+Jodie Cook, a consultant from JC Social Media Marketing agrees with this and tells me that, thanks to social media and all the different WhatsApp groups you’re almost certainly participating in, it’s just not possible to keep up with every single person you’re connected to.
+"Some friendships fizzle out, while some stay strong, which is completely natural," she says.
 Now though, thanks to social media, we’re reminded that they’re fizzling out.
-"Those individuals pop up on your newsfeed, or Timehop reminds you of a holiday you took together – memories that would, pre social-media, have been forgotten, are brought up constantly.
+"Those individuals pop up on your newsfeed, or Timehop reminds you of a holiday you took together – memories that would, pre-social media, have been forgotten, are brought up constantly.
 That friend might not be in your life anymore but the reminder… along with the perceived pressure to keep in touch, will still be there."

-So sure, social media might have widened our social circles to unmanageable levels and means that we can’t always make time to meet up with these people, but why do we feel the need to keep up the pretence that we will meet up with these people?
+So sure, social media might have widened our social circles to unmanageable levels and means that we can’t always make time for others, but why do we feel the need to keep up the pretence that we will meet up with these people?
 Why do we need to remind them that we still exist with invitations we have no intention of following through on?

-Dr Max Blumberg – Psychology Researcher at Goldsmiths, University of London – is sceptical.
-"It’s low self-esteem”, he explains, “It’s 'I need my self-esteem stroked by people wanting to follow up and see me.'"
-The problem is, he says – all this back and forth and false promises means someone’s going to end up hurt.
-"The one with the lower self-esteem is going to feel worse if the other person doesn’t come back to them because they need those 'strokes’ from the other person to convince them that they are worthwhile."
+Dr Max Blumberg, a psychology researcher at Goldsmiths, University of London, is sceptical.
+"It’s low self-esteem," he explains.
+"It’s 'I need my self-esteem stroked by people wanting to follow up and see me.'"
+The problem, he says, is that all this back and forth and false promises means someone’s going to end up hurt.
+"The one with the lower self-esteem is going to feel worse if the other person doesn’t come back to them because they need those 'strokes'’ from the other person to convince them that they are worthwhile."

 Because this is 2017, and everything relates back to social media, I’ve got a theory about how our digital presences have changed the way we interact with our friends when we’re not with them in real life.
 Social media has given each of us a platform – a series of online soapboxes from which to 'promote' ourselves and our 'personal brand'.
 Perhaps, rather than 'people', we’re encouraged to see ourselves online as 'brands' while we have begun to see our extended friends less as 'friends' and more as networking opportunities.
 Hence the need to remind those people that we’re there, we’re doing stuff, we’re relevant.